learn-co-curriculum/hs-mario-stretch-lab/README.md

  ###  ###
 ####  ####
 ```
-### Part IV: Every-Other-Upside-Down Pyramid
+### Part IV: Every-Other-Upside-Down Pyramid (BONUS)
-Make a fourth method that will do the same as your third method but make every other pyramid inverted.
+If you've made it this far, consider yourself a Mario Pro.
+But as an extra challenge, make a fourth method that will do the same as your third method but make every other pyramid inverted.
 Example:
 ```
    #  #
   ##  ##